awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    .. literalinclude:: snippets/helloswf/src/main/java/example/swf/hello/ActivityWorker.java
        :language: java
-       :lines: 44-74
+       :lines: 44-72
        :dedent: 12

-   If the task token is not ``null``, then we can start running the activity method (:methodname:`sayHello`), providing it with the input data that was sent with the task.
+   If the task token is not :code-java:`null`, then we can start running the activity method (:methodname:`sayHello`), providing it with the input data that was sent with the task.

    If the task *succeeded* (no error was generated), then the worker responds to SWF by calling the